ProductiveRage/Bridge.ReactRouting/README.md

 		urlGenerator: routeInfo => GetPath("Accommodation", routeInfo.Segment, routeInfo.Index)
 	);

-This is also more verbose than the Tuple approach but it doesn't have the anonymous-type-approach's disadvantage around the duplication of property names within each variable route segment.
+This is also more verbose than the Tuple approach but it has the anonymous-type-approach's advantage of not limiting how many segments may be matches and it doesn't have the *disadvantage* around the duplication of property names within each variable route segment's matching logic,.

 I suspect that Tuples will offer the most convenient and succinct code in many cases but there are alternatives to consider for when you want to be more expressive.